bahbbc/bahbbc.github.io/_posts/2014-6-14-A-little-LaTeX.md

  - (Introdução ao LaTeX -- pt-br)[http://www.mat.ufmg.br/~regi/topicos/intlat.pdf]
   - You can also learn a lot using Overleaf as an editor and chacking out the code that it shows.

-  Now start making your beautiful files :star2:
+  Now start making your beautiful files
 ![Amazing minions](/images/minions_happy.gif)

+Ps.
+Besides Steam Summer sale, I made it! :star2: